-Mazatlan: Following up on their interest and attendance at the Tepic conference, two couples appreciated a visit from David and Lois Alves.
+Mazatlan: Following up on their interest and attendance at the Tepic conference, two couples appreciated a visit from one of the missionary couples.
 As well as spending several hours answering Biblical questions, they were also able to preach the gospel.

-San Francisco: David Alves Sr. had four well-attended ministry meetings on “The Figurative Days in Scripture.”
+San Francisco: Four well-attended ministry meetings on “The Figurative Days in Scripture” were held here.
 This is a town along the Tepic-Puerto Vallarta road where there is a nice number of baptized believers.

 San Juan: John Dennison had an excellent and a well-attended week of ministry meetings on the epistle to Titus.